Mark-Kinyua/python_public/README.md

 Hi,

-This is a compilation of programs made with python during my free time.
+Made these programs when I wanted to automate something i'd do over and over again and also during my free time.
+Enjoy!!